beam-italia/elixir-plug-api-example/README.md

     $ iex -S mix

-then go to browser and go to `http://127.0.0.1:4000/users` You can run the tests as:
+then go to browser and go to `http://127.0.0.1:8082/users`

+Default credentials

+	Username : valid
+	Password : credentials

+You can run the tests as:

     $ mix test

 ## Improvements to be done

-    1) Use a pool_boy to handle db connections
-    2) App.users should return not a list but a structure
+    1) App.users should return not a list but a structure